seelso-net/tty-egpf-monitor/README.md

 - `GET /stream/{idx}` → chunked NDJSON stream

 ## Requirements & Security
-- Root privileges needed for eBPF attach
+- Root privileges needed for eBPF attach.
-- Socket access controls can be tightened (e.g., place socket in a directory with restricted group permissions)
+- Socket permissions: You can move the socket under a restricted directory and chown it to a dedicated group, then run the CLI as a member of that group.
+- Systemd unit: `tty-egpf-monitord.service` starts the daemon at boot and places the socket at `/run/tty-egpf-monitord.sock` by default.

+### Detailed Daemon–CLI model
+- The daemon loads and attaches the eBPF program once, and multiplexes events for multiple ports.
+- You instruct the daemon via the Unix socket to add/remove ports; each port writes to its own NDJSON log.
+- The CLI is a thin client over HTTP/1.1 requests to the Unix socket; it supports bulk log download and live streaming without touching the kernel.

 ## License
 GPL-3.0.
 See LICENSE.